Slavery and Human Trafficking Statement

 Each Company is incorporated in the UK and fully owned and backed by the AXA Group, a world leader in financial protection and wealth management, with the parent company having its head office in Paris, France.

 Our purpose, to act for human progress by investing for what matters, is central to every action we take as a business.
 As a responsible asset manager, we actively invest for the long-term to help our clients, our people and the world to prosper.

 Our conviction-led approach enables us to uncover what we believe to be the best global investment opportunities across alternative and traditional asset classes.

-Working as part of the AXA Group, our team of over 2,300 people around the world combine a range of specialist skills and experience to best serve the needs of our clients.
+Working as part of the AXA Group, our team of over 2,600 people around the world combines a range of specialist skills and experience to best serve the needs of our clients.

-- AXA IM Alts, bringing together our Real Assets, Structured Finance and Hedge Fund expertises.
+- AXA IM Alts, bringing together our Real Assets and Structured Finance platforms.

-- AXA IM Core, composed of our Fixed Income, Framlington Equities, Multi-Asset and Rosenberg Equities platforms.
+- AXA IM Core, composed of our Fixed Income, Equities, and Multi-Asset platforms.

 Both business units benefit from their own dedicated sales teams and are supported by Global Transversal Functions.

 Further information about the Company is available on our website.